StephEngl/Coderr/README.md

     > **Note:** Don't forget to add the Guest user information to your frontend configuration so it can authenticate as the guest user.

+## 📚 API Documentation

+This project includes automatically generated API documentation with Swagger UI and Redoc.

+- The OpenAPI schema is available at:
+  `/api/schema/`

+- Interactive Swagger UI can be accessed at:
+  `/api/schema/swagger-ui/`
+  Use this web interface to explore and test the API endpoints easily.

+- Alternative documentation with Redoc is available at:
+  `/api/schema/redoc/`

+These endpoints are integrated using [drf-spectacular](https://github.com/tfranzel/drf-spectacular) and configured in the Django URL patterns for convenient API exploration during development and testing.

 ## 📁 Project Structure

 - [`core`](core) – Project configuration, global settings, and root URLs